 Other qualifying owner-occupied low-income residential housing would receive a partial subsidy based on a sliding scale that considers an applicant's tax status and CARE eligibility.
 The Program Manager would seek out low-cost loans through local government housing agencies or other private sources to cover the gap between the partial subsidy and total system cost.
 The Program Manager should avoid applicants taking on high interest consumer credit loans.
-We conclude that we can maximize our program dollars and reach more lowincome households by providing partial subsidies to some homes coupled with government loans or other private sector financing to fill the gap.
+We conclude that we can maximize our program dollars and reach more low-income households by providing partial subsidies to some homes coupled with government loans or other private sector financing to fill the gap.
 Although a sliding scale of incentives will be more challenging to market than a single incentive amount, it will allow the Commission to maximize the number of households that can benefit from this program.
 Moreover, because the definitions of low-income residential housing in Section 2852 incorporate a wide range of income levels across the various counties in California, a sliding scale adjusts incentives in keeping with this variety of income levels.

 We will adopt a sliding scale based on an applicant's ability to take advantage of federal tax credits for solar installations and whether the applicant qualifies for CARE rate assistance.
 The adopted incentive rates are similar to those proposed by Staff, but have been simplified from 21 increments to only three.
 These simplified incentives should be easier for a Program Manager to administer and market.
-The incentive rates are intended to provide a homeowner who has no federal tax liability with a positive cash flow in the first year of the installation, based on the same set of assumptions staff used in developing the rates in the original Staff Proposal.
-Incentive rates are as follows:
+The incentive rates are intended to provide a homeowner who has no federal tax liability with a positive cash flow in the first year of the installation, based on the same set of assumptions staff used in developing the rates in the original Staff Proposal Incentive rates are as follows:

 Table 1

-Partial Subsidy Single-Family Low-Income Solar Incentives in \$/watt
+Partial Subsidy Single-Family

+Low-Income Solar Incentives in \$/watt

+Qualifying Low-Income Qualifying Low-Income

+Federal Income CARE-Eligible Homeowners not

-Federal Income Tax Liability Qualifying Low-Income CARE-Eligible Homeowners Qualifying Low-Income Homeowners not eligible for CARE
+Tax Liability Homeowners eligible for CARE

 \$0 \$7.00 \$5.75

-\$1000 \$6.50 \$5.25
+\$1 to \$1,000 \$6.50 \$5.25

-\$2000 \$6.00 \$4.75
+\$1,001 to \$2,000 \$6.00 \$4.75